 I took my first cruise aboard Freedom of the Seas in 2010.
 The 7-night Eastern Caribbean cruise went to CocoCay, St. Maarten, and St. Thomas and introduced me to the Royal Caribbean brand.
 Ice skating rinks and surf simulators at sea?
 You had to be kidding me!

 Royal Caribbean ships have only gotten bigger since Freedom of the Seas initially launched in 2006.
-Icon of the Seas, for example, made her long-awaited debut in January 2024 and holds the record as the world's largest cruise ship.
+Icon of the Seas, for example, made her long-awaited debut in January 2024 and holds the record as one of the world's largest cruise ships, alongside Star of the Seas and Legend of the Seas (launching July 2026).

-Being one of the newest ships in the fleet, sailing on Icon isn't necessarily the most affordable vacation.
-According to Royal Caribbean's website, the cheapest sailing starts at $1,450 per person based on double occupancy in September 2025.
-Compartively, a 5-night cruise on Freedom of the Seas starts at just $472 per person, breaking down to roughly $95 per night.
+Being one of the newest ships in the fleet, sailing on Icon of the Seas isn't necessarily the most affordable vacation.
+According to Royal Caribbean's website, the cheapest 6-night sailing starts at $1,217 per person based on double occupancy in September 2027.

-Here's why I'm convinced that Freedom of the Seas has the best value of any Royal Caribbean ship.
+Here's why I'm convinced that Freedom of the Seas offers the best value of any Royal Caribbean ship.

 Lots to do onboard

 The drydock helped bring Freedom up to speed with newer vessels without compromising the cozy, intimate vibe.
 El Loco Fresh, for example, gave cruisers another complimentary dining option.
-Plus, who doesn't enjoy poolside tacos and quesadillas?
+Plus, who doesn't enjoy poolside tacos, quesadillas, and nachos?
+Say less.

 There are other brand staples onboard, too, including the casino, rock climbing wall, sports court, FlowRider surf simulator, adults-only Solarium, Splashaway Bay aqua park for kids, and ice skating rink.